BlazeInferno64/blaze-audio-player/SECURITY.md

 ## Supported Versions

-`
-The Latest Versions are now eligible for getting upgraded to a newer version which may change the whole repository so far that decision I will Do a poll which would help me decide about it  .
-`
+The latest version of the web app would get updated in future which in turn might change the whole working functionality of the web app.
+To help decide this I would make a community post in the discussions tab so make sure to keep an eye on it.

 | Version | Supported          |
 | ------- | ------------------ |